 Food service has long supported my work as a visual artist; cooking allows me to find work in any place I need an excuse to go and the means to stay.
 In a parallel universe I am an astrophysicist—an intergalactic explorer—but in this one I’m not so hot at math and instead I use the processes and language of contemporary art to chase new and exciting ideas.

-As Program Coordinator, I am responsible for the Affiliate Artist Program, Alumni New Works, and Workshops at Headlands.
+As Program Manager, I am responsible for the Affiliate Artist Program, Alumni New Works, and Workshops at Headlands.
 I oversee their administration, coordinate program offerings, and collaborate with artists, partners, and other Headlands staff to develop program content.
 I earned my MA in Urban Studies from SFAI, and continue to pursue additional curatorial and editorial opportunities.
 When not at Headlands, I can be found exploring the coast, in the kitchen cooking with my hubby and a nice glass of wine, or working with my family to tackle yet another garden project.

 Walking and talking.
 Thinking out loud.
 Making connections.
 My artistic practice outside the office attempts to tease out the uncanny in the quotidian, mostly through audio and video.